cbshiles/KALX-libfms/doc/fms/mathematics.md

 Reread the above paragraph.

 The '_If_' is a big if.
-This can never be achieve in practice, but the classical theory of mathematical finance tends to ignore this reality.
+This can never be achieved in practice, but the classical theory of mathematical finance tends to ignore this reality.
 It is fun to ignore because then the theory tells us how to find the trades that 'replicate' the cash flows.